Essential School Counseling Tools: Inexpensive (and Free!) Tips & Tricks

 Functional (and Free!)
 Decor

 One of the best gifts you can give your teachers is functional decor (that you can use, too!)
-Search this list to find posters for Check-Ins and Coping Tools, the Fight, Flight, Freeze Response, Feelings Posters, Self-Esteem and So.
+Check out these free posters for Check-Ins and Coping Tools, the Fight, Flight, Freeze Response, Feelings Posters, Self-Esteem and So.
 Much.
 More!

 Hanging SEL posters in classrooms provides common language throughout the building and gives teachers a resource to use when there are tears (or screams) and the school counselor is not available to help.